 A facility that provides sleeping accommodations for 6 or more persons for a period of less than 24 hours with no charge or a charge substantially less than market value; it may provide meals and social services.
-Any such facility open to clients between 10:00 P.M. and 7:00 A.M. is considered an overnight shelter, while a facility providing similar services but open to clients between 7:00 A.M. and 10:00 P.M is considered a daytime gathering facility.
-A facility open to the public during both time periods is considered to have both uses on the property.
-See also Community Residential Facility, Daytime Gathering Facility, and Group Home.
+Any such facility open to clients between 10:00 P.M. and 7:00 A.M. is considered an overnight shelter.
+See also Community Residential Facility, Group Home, and Campground or Recreational Vehicle Park.